Quality Improvement Fellowship Scheme 2022-23

-The QI Fellowship will commence from the 1st September 2021.
+The QI Fellowship will commence from 12th September 2022.

 Fellows will be presented with certificates at the end of each course.
 These courses will also be cohort training events, and so Fellows will have a valuable opportunity to network and share ideas with several other improvers in the system.

 Additional supplementary training sessions, masterclasses and resources will be planned around the results of the QI skills gap analyses conducted at the start of the Fellowship, and may include topics such as: